INFORMSJoC/2021.0058/README.md

 This archive is distributed in association with the [INFORMS Journal on Computing](https://pubsonline.informs.org/journal/ijoc) under the [MIT License](LICENSE).

+It is associated with the paper Stability Representations of Many-to-One Matching Problems: An Integer Optimization Approach Pitchaya Wiratchotisatian, Hoda Atef Yekta, Andrew C. Trapp, found at ().

 ### WPI Datasets contain three datasets of the actual student to project center (SPC) matching at Worcester Polytechnic Institute (WPI) across three acedemic years including 2017-2018, 2018-2019, and 2019-2020.
 Each dataset containing in each folder represents each academic year including the following material in four .csv files:

 - student_preference.csv contains an |S|x|P| matrix of student preference where an entry (s,p) in index s and column p indicates a preference value of student s at project center p.
 These values range between 0 and 1.